 You should arrive at the screen shown below after signing in.
 You can also reach it by clicking “Manage.”
 Once you’re there, click “Marketplaces” to begin setting up your Amazon account.

-You will arrive on the “New Account” screen.
-If you have previously connected Amazon accounts with ChannelReply, you can click “Connected accounts” to see them.
+You will arrive on the "New Account" screen.
+If you have previously connected Amazon accounts with ChannelReply, you will see the "Connected accounts" screen instead, in which case you should click "New Account" to get started.

 3. Select an Amazon Account & Customize Your Settings

 Click “Choose marketplace (required)” and select a country associated with the Amazon account you wish to connect.
-Note that connecting one North America or Europe account will allow you to connect all countries within that region.
+Note that connecting one North America, Europe or Far East account will allow you to connect all countries within that region, and you do not need to integrate every marketplace separately.
+(We'll explain more later.)

 Next, create your new support email.
 Simply enter a username and @channelreply.email will automatically be added to the end.